sifcom/jalura-whitepaper/JALURA_Whitepaper.md

 ## 9. Legal Disclaimer

+📜 Legal Disclaimer
+Disclaimer: This project references the use of ChatGPT, a product developed by OpenAI, as a tool for assistance in planning, writing, and structuring project materials.
+OpenAI and ChatGPT are trademarks of OpenAI.
+The use of these tools does not imply any formal affiliation, endorsement, or partnership with OpenAI.

 This whitepaper is a creative, informational document.
 It is not financial advice, nor a solicitation to invest. $JALURA is a meme coin designed for fun and cultural celebration.

 > Always DYOR.
 No expectation of profit.